bahrmichael/bahrmichael.github.io/_posts/2021-01-07-serverless-random-records.md

 ## Cost Comparison

-In the cost comparison we're looking at DynamoDB (On-Demand), S3 (Standard), and Lambda Store, because all of them are serverless solutions.
+In the cost comparison we're looking at DynamoDB (On-Demand), S3 (Standard), and Lambda Store, because all of them are serverless solutions with a pay per request pricing model.
 All of them have a free tier that lets you test the approaches for free.

 In the cost comparison we're reading from a dataset of one million records, each with a size of 1 KB.
 This should be enough for a question and some meta information.
 The total size of this data set is 1 GB.
-We're excluding cost for Data Transfer.
+We're ignoring cost for data transfer.

 In the first table you see the price per single random record, as well as per million.